CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/02info_repr_manip.md

 the right instead of left.
 However, this time the result is the ceiling of the true mathematical operation.
 It cuts of the fractional part and returns only an integer.

 Compilers optimize this fact away and is fun.
+With unsigned integers' division is performed with logical bit shifts and with signed integers it is performed arithmetically.

 ### Integer Arithmetic Practice Problems